scalar-labs/scalardb/docs/getting-started-with-scalardb.md

 The `--coordinator` option is specified because a table with `transaction` set to `true` exists in the schema.
 For details about configuring and loading a schema, see [ScalarDB Schema Loader](schema-loader.md).
 {% endcapture %}

 <div class="notice--info">{{ notice--info | markdownify }}</div>

+{% capture notice--info %}
+**Note**

+The `--replication-factor=1` option only has an effect when using Cassandra.
+The default replication factor is three, but to facilitate the setup, we update it to one so that you only need to prepare a cluster with a single node instead of three.
+It should be noted that a replication factor of one is not suited for production.

+<div class="notice--info">{{ notice--info | markdownify }}</div>